Exclusive: Blackstone in talks to buy majority stake in key Thomson Reuters unit - sources

 Canada’s Thomson family controls more than 63 percent of Thomson Reuters shares through Woodbridge Co Ltd. The news and data provider has a market value of about $31 billion and its shares trade on the New York and Toronto stock exchanges.

+Two of the sources said minority investors in Thomson Reuters, who hold the remaining 37 percent of stock, were largely in favour of the proposed deal.

 Since its creation in 2008, Thomson Reuters has carried out more than 200 acquisitions, but has struggled to integrate some of the assets it took on, especially in its F&R division, which was hit hard by the financial crisis.

 Growth in the business has slowed as banks and brokerages shrank in the face of weak trading.
 But amid tougher regulations around risk-taking, the regulation and compliance business has been a bright spot.

 To streamline its business, Thomson Reuters has reduced the number of products within its F&R segment while shrinking its workforce.

 “The progress we have made turning around the F&R business and its future potential are reflected by Blackstone’s interest,” Thomson Reuters Chief Executive Jim Smith said in a staff memo.
 “We believe F&R is well positioned within Thomson Reuters, but it could be even stronger with a partner like Blackstone.”